Skip to Main Content

 Belgium's most decorated dining rooms tend to cluster around a handful of well-mapped nodes: the Ghent canal belt, the Antwerp harbour quarter, a ribbon of Flemish agricultural land stretching south and west toward the coast.
 Lievegem, the merged municipality that absorbed Lovendegem and several surrounding villages in 2019, sits in the quieter register of East Flanders, where the dining conversation is defined less by density and more by the kind of commitment required to cook seriously for a local audience that didn't choose the address for its foot traffic.
 That context matters.
 Restaurants that build reputations in this part of Flanders do so without the crutch of tourism overflow or urban spillover.
 They earn their standing through the plate and the room, not the postcode.

 Fou du Goût, addressed at Kasteeldreef 63 in Lovendegem, operates in precisely that register.
-The address suggests a domain setting, the kind of tree-lined approach road common to country houses and estate properties in this part of the province, where agricultural land gives way to older residential architecture.
+The address suggests a country-house setting, where agricultural land gives way to older residential architecture.
 Belgium has a strong tradition of destination dining outside its major cities, a pattern visible from Hof van Cleve in Kruishoutem to Willem Hiele in Oudenburg, where the journey itself becomes part of the dining decision.
 Fou du Goût places itself within that tradition by geography if nothing else, asking diners to travel deliberately rather than stumble in.

 A Name That Makes a Claim